How do you subscribe to The Squid List via RSS? #

 Here’s more info on the FeedBurner email subscription service:

-- converts main RSS feed to email using FeedBurner
+- converts the main RSS feed to email using FeedBurner

 - includes a daily digest of new events, showing the full event descriptions, with the title linking back to the event listing on the online calendar